Each participant must register separately and have a unique email address.

 Head to the Hill Advocate Agreement

-THANK YOU for making the choice to participate in Head to the Hill and coming to Washington, DC to be a volunteer advocate with the National Brain Tumor Society!
-With your personal story and passion, added to the stories and passion of all the other advocates, we know we can make a significant difference on Capitol Hill.
+THANK YOU for making the choice to participate in Head to the Hill and to be a volunteer advocate with the National Brain Tumor Society!
+With your personal story and passion, added to the stories and passion of all the other advocates, we know we can make a significant difference for the brain tumor community.

 In order to make sure all of our combined efforts are successful during Head to the Hill, we ask you to take a moment to read the following guidelines and sign this agreement of goodwill and respect:

 I, the undersigned (AKA “the Volunteer”), agree to serve as a volunteer advocate for the National Brain Tumor Society (“NBTS”) and to follow these guidelines*:

 - Volunteer Status: The Volunteer understands that NBTS will not pay for his/her services or cover him/her under any insurance policy.
 If for any reason the Volunteer needs to incur an expense on behalf of NBTS, there will need to be prior approval given by NBTS staff to receive a reimbursement.

 - United Voice: You may have many issues that you want to discuss with your Member of Congress.
 For Head to the Hill, we all agree to talk only about the National Brain Tumor Society’s Legislative Agenda as outlined during the training.
 If you have other issues you want to discuss, reach out to your Member of Congress at another time.
 We are most powerful when we all stick to a single, unified message!